-We offer an optional diploma program for students seeking a Florida high school diploma.
+We offer an optional High School Diploma Program for students seeking a Florida high school diploma.
 Under this program, we permanently maintain transcripts and award diplomas to students who satisfy our graduation requirements.
-Students may be transferred or enrolled into the diploma program at any time, but we recommend the beginning of the student's senior year at the latest.
+Your student may be transferred or enrolled into our diploma program at any time, but we recommend enrollment at the beginning of your student's first year for additional support and guidance.

 To be eligible for our High School Diploma Program, the student must:

 - Be enrolled at Aspiring Heights Academy prior to turning age 20;